aviv1ron1/readly/readme.md

 nodejs module for reading files or streams line by line

+Readly can be used in two ways
-Readly streams the file and fires events when each line is ready
+Emitter: Readly streams the file and fires events when each line is ready
+Transform: as a transform stream - pipe from and to another stream

 ## usage